 The goodbye party for the Forever Marilyn sculpture is scheduled from 6 p.m. to 8 p.m.
 Thursday, March 27, during the weekly VillageFest at Palm Canyon Drive and Tahquitz Canyon Way.
 A giant goodbye card to sign, cupcakes and music from Monroe films will be provided.
 The Desert Winds Freedom Band and the Palm Springs Gay Men’s Chorus will entertain the crowd and it has been announced that Carol Channing, the original Lorelei Lee in the Broadway production of “Gentlemen Prefer Blondes”, will also be in attendance according to P.S.
 Resorts, a nonprofit started by local hoteliers to promote Palm Springs tourism.

 We here at The Paul Kaplan Group will be sad to see her go but we encourage everyone to share memories and photos on the official Forever Marilyn Facebook page.
 Photos can also be broadcast via Twitter, @PS4everMarilyn, Pinterest, @PS4everMarilyn, and Instagram, @PS4everMarilyn.

-The Paul Kaplan Group is a boutique real estate firm specializing in architectural homes, vacation properties, and condos in the Palm Springs area.
+The Paul Kaplan Group is a boutique real estate firm specializing in luxury modern and architectural homes, vacation properties, and condos in the Palm Springs, California, area.